lionelmace/iks-lab/book/01-connect-to-ibm-cloud.md

 {% hint style='info' %} IBM Cloud gives you a personal cloud-based shell workspace with the full IBM Cloud CLI and tons of command-line tools - no installation needed.
  If you prefer to use your own terminal, make sure to perform the [Pre-Requisites](./prepare-prereq.md). {% endhint %}

-# Connect to IBM Cloud using the Cloud Shell
+# Use the Cloud Shell

 1. Make sure youre logged in to the [IBM Cloud](http://cloud.ibm.com).